-Here at SRMC we know how important it is for our patients to understand the Regenerative Medicine procedure we provide out of our Seattle office which is my Dr. Rooney and myself ( Dr. Hostetter) want help our patient better understand what PRP is.
+Here at SRMC we know how important it is for our patients to understand the Regenerative Medicine procedures we provide out of our Seattle office, which is why Dr. Rooney and myself (Dr. Hostetter) want to help our patient better understand what PRP is.
 Platelet-rich plasma, or PRP, is a substance that is created with your own blood.
 It is a part of the blood that contains a high percentage of growth factors and other elements that are very beneficial to the body in a number of different ways.
 PRP may also be called platelet-rich growth factors, platelet-rich fibrin matrix, and platelet concentrate.

 The many growth factors is PRP help specifically with the healing process of wounds or other injuries.
 Because of this ability, they are often used in regenerative medicine therapies for sports injuries, cardiac surgery, spinal treatments, and more.

 How Platelet Rich Plasma is Derived from the Body